If this is your first Fair +

 The Pink Fog is a term historically used by Fantasia Fair to describe a state of exuberance exhibited by many first-time attendees.
 Being free to be the person you have always wanted to be, for an entire week and in complete freedom, is empowering and exhilarating.
 Many attendees, and especially first-timers, return home in a state of rapture.
 Our Pink Fog workshops discuss this state of bliss and suggest a cooling-off period before making life-altering personal decisions.

-Long-time Fair attendee Liz Winter will be facilitating two workshops on the subject.
-The first, Look Out for the Pink Fog, will be on Wednesday, October 17, from 10:00 – 11:30 am in Suite 201 of the Crown & Anchor, 247 Commercial Street.
-The second, Lost in the Pink Fog, is scheduled for Saturday, October 20, from 3:00 – 4:30 at 306A Commercial Street
+Long-time Fair attendee Liz Winter will be facilitating a workshop on the subject.
+Lost in the Pink Fog, is scheduled for Saturday, October 23, from 3:00 – 4:30.

 Liz will describe the pink fog and its effects and encourage attendees to describe feelings that have arisen during the Fair.